 What Is StudyBlue?

-StudyBlue is a crowd-sourced study library, where students create and share their flashcards on a multitude of different subjects.
-Officially launched in 2008, it began the year before as the summer project of two students from the University of Wisconsin.
-But it hasn’t stayed small—StudyBlue is now used by 7 million people, with over 250 million pieces of user-generated content.
-A few years ago, StudyBlue merged with Chegg, and is now part of Chegg’s larger network of study helps.
+StudyBlue operates as a crowd-sourced study library where students create and share flashcards across countless subjects.
+Launched officially in 2008, it originated the previous year as a summer project by two University of Wisconsin students.
+The platform has grown substantially—StudyBlue now serves 7 million users with over 250 million pieces of user-generated content.
+Several years ago, StudyBlue merged with Chegg and became part of Chegg’s broader educational support network.

 How StudyBlue Works

-Creating your own flashcards is simple—navigate over to “create,” type in your first two terms, and continue adding until your deck is complete.
-As you create terms, StudyBlue shows suggested cards beside it, showing the answers that others have given, and allowing you to import those instead of typing your terms out manually.
+Creating flashcards is straightforward—navigate to “create,” input your initial terms, and continue building your deck.
+While adding terms, StudyBlue displays suggested cards with answers from other users, allowing you to import these instead of typing everything manually.

 Is StudyBlue Safe?